A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 The MEF-SSIM metric proposed in~\cite{ma2015perceptual} provides an accurate quality characterization of multi-exposure fused images.
-It first decomposes an image patch $x^{(k)}$ into three components - mean intensity, signal contrast and signal structure:
+It first decomposes an image patch $x^{(k)}$ into three conceptually decorrelated components - mean intensity, signal contrast, and signal structure:

-where $\Vert \cdot \Vert$ denotes the $\ell_{2}$-norm. $l_k = \mu_{k}$, $c_{k}=\Vert \tilde{x}^{(k)}\Vert$, and $s_{k}=\frac{\tilde{x}^{(k)}}{\Vert \tilde{x}^{(k)}\Vert}$ represent the mean intensity, the signal contrast, and the signal structure, respectively.
+where $\Vert \cdot \Vert_2$ denotes the $\ell_{2}$-norm. $l_k = \mu_{k}$, $c_{k}=\Vert \tilde{x}^{(k)}\Vert_2$, and $s_{k}=\frac{\tilde{x}^{(k)}}{\Vert \tilde{x}^{(k)}\Vert_2}$ represent the mean intensity, the signal contrast, and the signal structure, respectively.
 MEF-SSIM computes the intensity of the desired patch by

 where $w_{l}(\cdot)$ is specified by a two-dimensional Gaussian to measure the well-exposedness: